-Living through Landscapes is a pioneering project to support people with dementia by transforming outdoor spaces at 30 care homes across the UK.
-The project is led by national charity Learning through Landscapes and was made possible thanks to a £1.3 million grant from the Big Lottery Fund.
+Living through Landscapes was a pioneering project to support people with dementia by transforming outdoor spaces at 30 care homes across the UK.
+The project was led by national charity Learning through Landscapes and was made possible thanks to a £1.3 million grant from the Big Lottery Fund.

 According to the Alzheimer’s Society:

 - there are around 800,000 people in the UK with dementia